Deratheone/sudoku_solver/README.md

 # Sudoku Solver with GUI and Game Mode

-A C-based Sudoku solver with a graphical user interface that features both puzzle solving and interactive gameplay with puzzle generation.
+A comprehensive C-based Sudoku application with a graphical user interface featuring both a powerful puzzle solver and an interactive game mode.
+This dual-function application allows users to solve existing puzzles or play new randomly generated ones with hints and solution checking.

 ## Features